Is Six Figure Mentors A Pyramid Scheme Scam…

 Because, to rely solely on their system, you are really restricting yourself as an affiliate marketer.

 Six Figure Mentors Business Coach:

 They also talk about you being allocated a business coach.

-This is not just someone who is there to support you, but someone trained to determine how much money you could be willing to spend and to get as much money from you as they can.
+This is not just someone who is there to support you, but someone trained to determine how much money you could be willing to spend and to get as much money out of you as they can.

 They know well, that speaking to you over the phone and building a relationship with you, a relationship of trust, is going to be one of the best ways to generate the most profit from you.

 After you have invested thousands into this, you bet you’re going to be passionate about recouping that investment.

 But with a lot of negative feedback regarding this program, it won’t take your prospective customer long to understand, that this may not be the best place to invest their time and money.